 Last year, a retiring senior pastor asked me to consider being his replacement.
 As a recent seminary graduate looking for work, this was a big deal.
 The interview went really well, and he wanted to move forward.
 But a few days later he called me and left an urgent voicemail.
 One of the other elders at the church had found several articles online that I had written for BioLogos.
-He thanked me for my time, but my views on creation was an issue they couldn't overlook.
+He thanked me for my time, but my views on creation were an issue they couldn't overlook.
 My views on evolution and Genesis cost me a job.
 I certainly have no regret about writing for BioLogos.
 I simply accept that sharing my beliefs sometimes has negative implications.

 For evolutionary creationists (EC) in anti-evolution families and faith communities, it is often difficult to discern when, how, and even if to share those beliefs.
 As I illustrated above, there can be consequences.
 So how do you do it?
 How do you share with a resistant audience that you accept the scientific data and still believe in the truth of the Christian faith?
 Here are 5 tips for “going public” as an EC, drawn largely from my own life experiences.